Nimisha22/Python/README.md

-# Efficient, Readable and clean Python codes
+# Readable and clean Python codes